Skip to content

 Limitations

-• The HyperShift Operator with OpenStack support is currently in development and is not intended for production use.
+• Although the HyperShift Operator with OpenStack support is currently in development and is not intended for production use, it is possible to create and manage clusters for development and testing purposes and it's expected to work as described in this document.

 Prerequisites